dev-easygo/bilingual-summarizer/README.md

 3. Navigate to the API keys section
 4. Create a new API key
 5. Copy the key and use it in your application

+## Available Gemini Models

+Gemini offers several models with different capabilities and performance characteristics:

+- `gemini-1.5-flash`: Fastest model, good for most summarization tasks
+- `gemini-1.5-pro`: More powerful model for complex tasks
+- `gemini-1.0-pro`: Previous generation model
+- `gemini-1.0-pro-vision`: For processing images and text (if needed for future features)

+For the latest model names and capabilities, see the [Gemini documentation](https://ai.google.dev/models/gemini).

 ## References